zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 To configure a Spring Boot based service, it is useful to first understand how API ML enabled service Spring Boot based configuration relates to configuration using the Plain Java Enabler.

 Spring Boot expects to find the default configuration of an application in an `application.yml` file that is placed on the classpath.
-Typically `application.yml` contains Spring Boot specific properties such as properties that are used to start a web application container including TLS security, different spring configuration profiles definitions and other properties.
+Typically `application.yml` contains Spring Boot specific properties such as properties that are used to start a web application container including TLS security, different spring configuration profiles definitions, and other properties.
 This `application.yml` must contain the Plain Java Enabler API ML service configuration under the `apiml.service` prefix.
 The API ML configuration under this prefix is necessary to synchronize the configuration of `apiml.service` with the spring `server` configuration.

 Configuration properties belong to two categories:

 - Service related properties which include end-points, relative paths, or API documentation definitions.
 - Environment related properties which include host names, ports, context etc.

-Execution environment related properties should be provided by additional configuration mechanisms.

-**Note:** Execution environment related properties differ for development deployments on a local machine with those properties on a mainframe system.
+Execution environment related properties should be provided by additional configuration mechanisms that are specific to the target execution environment.
+Execution environment related properties for development deployments on a local machine differ with those properties on a mainframe system.

+- In a development environment, execution environment related properties can be implemented by providing an additional `YAML` file with the system property in the following format:
+    ```
+    -Dspring.config.additional-location=PATH_TO_YAML_FILE
+    ```

+- On the mainframe system, provide additional configuration properties and values for existing configuration properties through Java system properties.

     Execution environments for local development deployments and mainframe deployment are described in detail later in this article.

-Execution environment related properties are provided by different configuration mechanisms, which may be specific for the target execution environment.
-In a development environment, it can be implemented by providing an additional `YAML` file with the `-Dspring.config.additional-location=PATH_TO_YAML_FILE` system property.
-On the mainframe system, provide additional configuration properties and values for existing configuration properties through Java system properties.
+<font color = "red"> It would be good to describe the additonal configuration mechanism (i.e an external yaml file, etc)</font>

 **Follow these steps:**